manoverboard/AndrewBoardman/_posts/2019-04-08-5-designing-guy-maddins-big-brain.md

 date: 2019-04-08 00:00:00 -0500
 excerpt: Maddin’s work — dark, enigmatic, fantastical and a bit mossy — is often maddeningly difficult to understand as prose alone.
 His <i>Brand Upon the Brain</i> is designed filmic art.
-The performance was the most coherently incoherent and gorgeous aesthetic spectacle I’ve ever seen.
+The performance was perhaps the most coherently incoherent and gorgeous aesthetic spectacle I’ve ever seen.
 main-image: "/uploads/brand-upon-brain.jpg"
 caption: Tim Hortons is coterminous with Guy Maddin when it comes to brands on brains.